 Method

-- Cook the noodles according to packet instructions.
-Drain and add seasoning packs.
-Stir.
-Use scissors to roughly cut up the noodles.
-Set aside.
+- First, cook the noodles according to the packet instructions.
+Once cooked, drain well, add the seasoning packets, and stir to combine.
+Then, use scissors to roughly cut up the noodles and set aside.

-- Slice off the bottom of the mushrooms, wash the mushrooms and pat dry.
-Fry them in 1 tsp of oil for around 5 minutes, do not let them colour.
-Set aside.
+- Next, slice off the base of the enoki mushrooms, rinse, and pat dry.
+Heat 1 tsp of the oil in a frying pan and cook the mushrooms for around 5 minutes, taking care not to let them colour.
+Once done, set aside.

-- Dip your rice paper in a bowl of warm water for a couple of seconds and place on a large plate/any clean surface.
+- Meanwhile, dip one sheet of rice paper into a bowl of warm water for a couple of seconds, then place it on a large plate or clean work surface.

-- Place 1/5 of the noodles in the centre of the rice paper, around 3 tablespoons.
-Top with 1/5 of the mushrooms and a sprinkling of cheese.
+- After that, place around one-fifth of the noodles in the centre of the rice paper, roughly 3 tablespoons.
+Then, top with one-fifth of the mushrooms and a sprinkling of cheese.

-- Fold in the edges of your rice paper over the fillings and roll up your spring roll so that all of the fillings are enclosed.
+- Carefully, fold the edges of the rice paper over the filling, then roll it up tightly into a spring roll so the filling is fully enclosed.

-- Repeat steps 3-5 with the rest of your ingredients.
+- Repeat steps 3–5 with the remaining ingredients.

-- Heat a large frying pan on a medium-high heat and add in the rest of the vegetable oil.
+- Once all the spring rolls are assembled, heat a large frying pan over a medium-high heat and add the remaining vegetable oil.

-- Once hot fry the spring rolls for around 4-5 minutes on each side, or until light, golden brown.
-Remove the spring rolls and drain on kitchen towel.
+- When the oil is hot, fry the spring rolls for 4–5 minutes on each side, or until lightly golden and crispy.
+Then, remove and drain on kitchen paper.

 I love these!
 So crispy and spicy and super easy to make too